ADHS looking forward after CDC makes COVID-19 vaccine recommendations

-PHOENIX — The Center for Disease Control's Advisory Committee on Immunization Practices voted 13-1 to recommend priority be given to healthcare workers and residents of long-term care facilities in the first days of any coming vaccination program when doses are expected to be very limited.
+PHOENIX — The Center for Disease Control's Advisory Committee on Immunization Practices voted 13-1 to recommend priority be given to health care workers and residents of long-term care facilities in the first days of any coming COVID-19 vaccination program when doses are expected to be very limited.

+"It's the light at the end of a dark tunnel," said Executive Director for the Arizona Public Health Association, Will Humble.

 The Food and Drug Administration is now considering both Pfizer and Moderna vaccines in the coming weeks.